This post is also available in: Suomi (Finnish)

-Before jumping to those modern variations I’ll share my own take on the one and ture classic recipe: gingerbread cookies.
-My versions is a gluten-free one so that all of us not able to eat gluten would also have the chance to enjoy these delicious Christmas traditions.
+Before jumping to those modern variations I’ll share my own take on the one and true classic recipe: gingerbread cookies.
+My version is a gluten-free one so that all of us who are not able to eat gluten would also have the chance to enjoy these delicious Christmas traditions.

-Making your own gingerbread cookies takes a bit time (and patience) because the dough is left to the fridge overnight.
+Making your own gingerbread cookies takes a bit of time (and patience) because the dough needs to be left in the fridge overnight.
 However, this seemed to be the hardest part as the dough was so good that I would have gladly eaten it straight away.
-So if you manage to leave it in the fridge, you’ll be having some very delicious cookies to share with your firneds and family.
+So if you manage to leave it in the fridge, you’ll be having some very delicious cookies to share with your friends and family.
 And maybe you’ll prepare some mulled wine or hot apple cider, put on some Christmas music and enjoy the feel of this dark, yet somehow lovely time of the year. ♡

 Gluten-free Gingerbread Cookies

-1/2 cup rice milk (or other plant-based milk)
+1/2 cup gluten-free oat milk (or other plant-based milk)

 3 tbsp coconut sugar

 2 tsp baking soda